zzxwill/odps/intl.en-US/User Guide/Common commands/Set operation.md

 Actioin:

-You can use the set command to set MaxCompute or a user-defined system variables that affects the MaxCompute operation.
+You can use the set command to set MaxCompute or affect the MaxCompute operation.

 **Currently, the system variables supported in MaxCompute are as follow:**